Greece Extends Migrant Camp Lockdown - UrduPoint

 In the Moria camp, one of the most overcrowded in Europe, "no case" of COVID-19 has been recorded so far, government spokesman Stelios Petsas said recently.

-But NGOs have voiced fears that the rights of the migrants could be eroded by the anti-virus restrictions.
+But rights group have voiced fears that the rights of the migrants could be eroded by the anti-virus restrictions.

+"We understand that the risks posed by COVID-19 must be reduced as a matter of priority," said Boris Cheshirkov, spokesman for the UNHCR office in Greece.

+But the "exceptional measures" in the migrant camps "must be lifted as soon as the public health risks are addressed and proportionally to the lifting of restrictions elsewhere in Greece", he told AFP.